photo credit: Noah Devereaux

-So right about now, you are either reading this review somewhere in New York and agreeing with everything I said in that first paragraph, or you’re sitting in front of your computer in Philadelphia, getting ready to write us some angry email about how you guys have great pizza too.
+So, right about now, you are either reading this review somewhere in New York and agreeing with everything I said in that first paragraph, or you’re sitting in front of your computer in Philadelphia, getting ready to write us some angry email about how you guys have great pizza, too.
 But before you hit send, let me assure you that you don’t.
 Sure, you might have some spot in your ’hood that does a decent Neapolitan pie, and you might even be able to find a respectable slice from time to time.
 But you do not have a Paulie Gee’s.
 You don’t have a place that combines creativity with quality like this.
 And you don’t have a place that makes you feel this good when you eat there.
 I’m not sure I’ve ever been this satisfied while stuffing pie after incredible pie down my throat, drinking a hoppy craft beer from Brooklyn.
-Each thing we ordered at Paulie Gee’s was better than the next, from the pizza with the sopressata and spicy honey on it, to the one with gorgonzola and dried cherries.
+Every single thing we’ve ever eaten at Paulie Gee’s has been better than the next, from the pizza with sopressata and spicy honey on it, to the one with gorgonzola and dried cherries.
 And to top it all off, they make vegan pizzas that are actually really, really good.

-The Gates of Eden
+The Gates Of Eden

 Here’s the obligatory salad for your table.
-A simple pile of seasonal greens with gorgonzola, candied walnuts, dried cranberries and some other stuff.
+A simple pile of seasonal greens with gorgonzola, candied walnuts, dried cranberries, and some other stuff.
 It’s good.
 Now on to why you’re really here.
 Pizza.

-Let’s start things off with our favorite pizza at Paulie Gee’s – the Hellboy.
-It’s a pie with fresh mozzarella, Italian tomatoes, Berkshire sopressata piccante, parmigiano reggiano and Mike’s Hot Honey.
+Let’s start things off with our favorite pizza at Paulie Gee’s: the Hellboy.
+It’s a pie with fresh mozzarella, Italian tomatoes, Berkshire sopressata piccante, Parmigiano-Reggiano, and Mike’s Hot Honey.
 A version exists that has everything BUT the hot honey, called The Delboy.
 But don’t you dare do that.
 That spicy honey kick at the end of each bite is what makes life worth living.
 We even bought some of it to take home.

 Paulie Gee likes to get a little crazy sometimes, and the Cherry Jones is a good example of that.
 It’s got mozzarella and gorgonzola on it, along with Prosciutto di Parma, dried Bing cherries, and orange blossom honey.
 It’s sweet, salty, and very gorgonzola-ey.
 It that sounds good to you, you’re going to love it.
 If you’re not so sure about blue cheese, look elsewhere.